 If you’ve been thinking about bringing one of these playful, intelligent dogs into your home, here is what you need to know about this fascinating breed.

 Dalmatians’ sleek build, regal carriage, and intelligence make them incredible hunters, firehouse dogs, and even circus performers.

 According to the American Kennel Club Organization, “Surprisingly little is known about the origins of the Dalmatian, and, in fact, there is no evidence that the breed even originated in Dalmatia.
 What we do know is that spotted dogs looking very much like modern-day Dalmatians were described in Europe, Asia, and Africa, and Dalmatians appear in ancient Egyptian wall paintings, medieval letters, and Italian frescoes.”

-Male and female adult Dalmatians generally stand between 19 and 33 inches tall with the males larger than females.
+Male and female adult Dalmatians generally stand between 19 and 33 inches tall, with the males larger than females.
 The average adult can weigh between 45 to 60 pounds.
 The dogs are occasionally confused with Great Danes, which can have similar coloring.

 Is a Dalmatian a good family dog?

-Is a Dalmatian an aggressive dog?
+Is a Dalmatian aggressive?

 Socializing your dog from a young age can quickly acclimate them to respond well in public situations.
 This process will require patience, but having a well-trained dog can prevent a dog bite injury or an attack on a stranger.

 Do Dalmatians have a lot of health problems?

 If you’re thinking about adopting one of these beautiful spotted dogs, it’s essential to know that they are genetically prone to forming kidney and urinary stones.
 These stones can be especially dangerous for males because of their narrow urinary tract.